Discover How to Become a Radio DJ, Talk Show Host, or Sports Broadcaster

 But you don't have to go it alone anymore.

-There's a far more effective way available to maximize the radio broadcasting opportunities that surround you this very minute.
+There's a far more effective way available to maximize the radio broadcasting opportunities that surround you at this very minute.

 It is to your advantage to seek out those who have gone before you in radio broadcasting and utilize their experience, knowledge, and contacts.